 - Management.
-On this screen, alter the Router's password and access privileges, as well as the SNMP and UPnP settings. - Log.
+On this screen, alter the Router's password and access privileges, as well as the SNMP and UPnP settings. - · Log.
 If you want to view or save activity logs, click this tab. - Diagnostics.
 Use this screen to check the connections of your network components. - Factory Defaults.
 If you want to restore the Router's factory defaults, then use this screen. - Backup and Restore.
-You can back up and restore the Router's configuration if necessary.
+You can back up and restore the Router's configuration if necessary. - Reboot.
+Use this screen to remotely reboot the Router from your computer.